 The Edmonton Radio Control Society (ERCS) was formed in 1959 with the goal of providing safe and enjoyable flying facilities for the sport of flying radio controlled aircraft.
-Whether you are into nitro, gas, or electric, you will find pilots that share your interest.
+Whether you are into nitro, gas, electric or turbines, you will find pilots that share your interest.
 The club offers ground school and in-flight training for new pilots at no cost to its members.
 Our flying field is located just a few minutes east of Edmonton in Strathcona County.

 Upcoming Events & Notices